Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy

 Quick Answer

 Achilles Tendon Rupture: Surgery vs. Non-Surgical Treatment relates to Achilles tendonitis — typically caused by sudden activity increase.
 Most patients improve in 8-12 weeks with conservative care.
-Same-week appointments in Howell + Bloomfield Twp: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Hills, MI.
 Last updated April 2026.